Social Democratic Party of India: Karnataka (2018)

 The SDPI contested on only 16 seats out of the initial plan to contest in 100 constituencies in Karnataka Assembly elections 2023.

 Local body elections

 The SDPI contested the 2022 Tamil Nadu urban local body elections, and won one ward in the Coimbatore Municipal Corporation election.

 SDPI contested in 2018 Ullal City Municipal elections and won 6 wards out of 31.
 SDPI also won 2 wards out of 60 in 2019 Mangalore City Corporation elections.
 SDPI has governments in few panchayats as well in Dakshina Kannada district of Karnataka.

-Government response

-On 2022, Indian govt banned Popular Front of India, the parent organization of SDPI.

-In March 2025, The Enforcement Directorate (ED) has arrested Social Democratic Party of India (SDPI) national president M.K.
-Faizy.
-ED also raided various SDPI offices nationwide.
-On 21 March, one person from Coimbatore has been arrested.